DeVinci-Innovation-Center/Classes/AICG/README.md

 ## 💯 Phase I

-The Pahse I evaluates the following aspects of your project and must be provided as a ~1 page report written in LaTeX using the official template.
+The Phase I evaluates the following aspects of your project and must be provided as a ~1 page report written in LaTeX using the official template.
 It must be return as a PDF file of course.

 - Abstract
 - Motivation